WendyDong/BreastCancerCNN/work11/Readme.md

  Of course, this may also be caused by the data set we selected which is too small.
 We put the code here and everyone can check it out.

 ### txt
-the pictures we picked from BreakHis-400X dataset to train the network.
+The pictures we picked from BreakHis-400X dataset to train the network.

 ### preprocess.py
 The script for image preprocessing.